|Acting Director:||Dr. Dörte Lüschow|

-The Institute for Poultry Diseases of the Free University Berlin is concerned with the more than 10000 species in the class Aves (birds).
-These species comprise food producing animals like broilers, layers, or turkeys and their breeder flocks as well as pet-, zoo-, and wild birds.
+The Institute of Poultry Diseases at Freie Universität Berlin is responsible for the more than 10,000 bird species that are grouped in the Aves (birds) class.
+These species comprise food-producing animals like broilers, layers, or turkeys and their breeder flocks, as well as pet-, zoo-, and wild birds.

 The main focus of our work is the diagnosis of a wide range of poultry infectious diseases by gross pathological, virological, bacteriological, parasitological, and molecular examinations.

 A focus of research lies on the investigation of various viral and bacterial respiratory pathogens of poultry.

 Further research projects deal with questions concerning antibiotic-resistant microorganisms as well as animal welfare aspects.

 In addition to the various accredited laboratory divisions, the Institute of Poultry Diseases has a division for backyard poultry and ornamental birds